-- State compliance reports should include a copy of the regulations in effect for the relevant fishing year to facilitate the review process.
-Not all states provided their regulations. - State compliance reports should explicitly list all required regulations and whether they are in compliance with the FMP. - Pots/traps should be separated from other types of gear in the commercial harvest by gear tables included in compliance reports. - Virginia should note in their compliance report that trawling is prohibited in state waters to make it clear their regulations are in compliance with the FMP.
+- State compliance reports should explicitly list all required regulations and whether they are in compliance with the FMP. - State compliance reports should either include a web link to current regulations, or a copy of the regulations in effect for the relevant fishing year to facilitate the review process.
+Not all states provided their regulations. - Pots/traps should be separated from other types of gear in the commercial harvest by gear tables included in compliance reports. - Virginia should note in their compliance report that trawling is prohibited in state waters to make it clear their regulations are in compliance with the FMP.